Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

-\paragraph{Organization of the article} Our analysis is organized as follows.
-In Section 2, we provide a proof of the dissipation of $A$ and the solution $g$ to equation $(v\cdot\nabla_x+A)g=f$, a linearized form of Boltzmann equation.
-The dissipation and existence to this linearized equation gives rigorously the proof of generating the semigroup $e^{tB}$ on $L^2$.
-Note that the section 2 is valid for both hard and soft potential.
-In section 3, we give a rigorous argument for obtaining the spectrum structure to linearized Boltzmann operator for hard potential.
-In section 4, after establishing the spectrum structure, we can discuss the regular estimate of semigroup $e^{tB}$.
-In section 5, we deduce the global existence of Boltzmann equation on the whole space.
-The appendix gives some general theory on Boltzmann equation, functional analysis and pseudo-differential calculus.
+This article is organized as follows.
+In Section \ref{sec2}, we provide a proof of the dissipation of $A$ and the solution $g$ to equation $(v\cdot\nabla_x+A)g=f$, a linearized form of Boltzmann equation.
+The dissipation and existence to this linearized equation gives the rigorously proof of generating the semigroup $e^{tB}$ on $L^2$.
+Note that the Section \ref{sec2} is valid for both hard and soft potential.
+In Section \ref{sec3}, we write a rigorous argument for obtaining the spectrum structure to linearized Boltzmann operator for hard potential.
+In Section \ref{sec4}, after establishing the spectrum structure, we can discuss the regular estimate of semigroup $e^{tB}$.
+In Section \ref{sec5}, we deduce the global existence of Boltzmann equation on the whole space.
+The Appendix \ref{sec6} gives some general theory on Boltzmann equation, functional analysis and pseudo-differential calculus.